-Of the top ten occupations in the US in 2015, only two pay a median wage of over $15.25 an hour: registered nurses and secretaries.
+Of the top ten occupations in the US in 2015, only two pay a median salary of over $15.25 an hour: registered nurses and secretaries.
 The top three are retail sales at $10.47, cashiers at $9.82, and food preparation and serving at $9.09.

 Nationwide, more than 11 million people in these occupations alone (mostly women) scramble to sustain families on wages that often fall well below the official federal poverty guidelines.

-Many of them find they simply cannot survive on these wages, and turn to government programs and private charities for help.
+Many of them find they only cannot survive on these wages, and turn to government programs and private charities for help.
 A recent study from the Economic Policy Institute estimates that 41 million workers tap public assistance programs such as food stamps, housing subsidies, and cash assistance.
 Overall, it mounts up to over $200 billion a year in taxpayer dollars.

 Working harder and longer will pay off

 After years of hard work and long hours, some workers start the climb up the ladder to better jobs.
 They may become managers of the fast food franchise, or shift supervisors on the line in a plant.
-They may shift from hourly to salaried, and enjoy an increase in benefits and flexibility.
+They may change from hourly to salaried, and enjoy an increase in benefits and flexibility.

 The low-wage workforce cuts across all populations: race, gender, age